Netcracker/KubeMarine/documentation/Installation.md

 **Note**: An [Ansible Inventory](#ansible-inventory) is provided to the playbook, so it should not be disabled.

-**Note**: When calling ansible plugin from kubetools container, note that kubetools container is shiped with ansible-2.9.9.
+**Note**: When calling ansible plugin from kubemarine container, note that kubemarine container is shiped with ansible-2.9.9.

 For example: